 The department houses a chapter of the National Slavic Honor Society, Dobro Slovo.
-Membership is open to students who filfill the following requirements:
+Membership is open to students who fulfill the following requirements:

 - A cumulative index of at least 3.0

-- At least four (4) Russian courses beyond 203, totalling 12 credits
+- At least four (4) Russian courses beyond 203, totaling 12 credits

 - An average of 3.3 in all Russian electives.

-Applications are available in Rufus King Hall, Room 207.
+Applications are available in Queens Hall, Room 200.